nbicocchi/learn-microservices/modules/containerization/slides/1 - Introduction to containerization.md

 ### Bare Metal Deployment

 Initially, applications were deployed on physical servers where multiple applications shared the same hardware resources.
 This led to conflicts between libraries, dependencies, and performance needs.
-One solution was to allocate separate physical servers for each application, but this resulted in high costs, underutilized resources, and increased maintenance overhead.
+One solution was to allocate separate physical servers for each application, but this resulted in **high costs, underutilized resources, and increased maintenance overhead**.

 ### Virtualized Deployment

 Virtualization introduced a more efficient way to utilize resources by creating multiple virtual machines (VMs) on a single physical server.
 This is done through a **hypervisor**, which manages the underlying hardware resources (CPU, memory, storage) and allows multiple VMs to run independently.
 Each VM contains its own guest operating system and application stack.
 This approach enhances scalability, reduces hardware costs, and provides isolation between applications.
-However, the overhead of running separate operating systems for each VM remains a drawback.
+However, **the overhead of running separate operating systems for each VM remains a drawback**.

 ### Container Deployment

-Containers are lightweight, standalone software units that run directly on the host's operating system, eliminating the need for a separate OS for each application.
+Containers are lightweight, **standalone software units that run directly on the host's operating system, eliminating the need for a separate OS for each application**.
 They package everything an application needs to run, including libraries, dependencies, and binaries, providing **portability**, **efficiency**, and **isolation** without the overhead of VMs.
 As a rule of thumb, containers provide **application isolation** while reducing resource consumption.

 ## Chroot: the first attempt at containerization